natea/django-deployer/README.rst

 ===============

 django-deployer is a deployment tool for Django that currently deploys any Django app to the following PaaS providers:
-Dotcloud, Stackato and Google App Engine.
+Dotcloud, Stackato, OpenShift and Google App Engine.

 The goal of django-deployer is to minimize the effort to deploy a Django app to any of the popular PaaS providers.
 It asks a series of questions about your Django project, and then generates a generic deploy.yml file that captures all of your project's requirements. django-deployer then uses this deploy.yml file to translate these requirements into specific configurations for each PaaS.